Archomeda/Gw2Sharp/README.md

 You can create your own cache method by implementing the `ICacheMethod` interface or by inheriting from the abstract `BaseCacheMethod` class.

 ## Compiling
-Visual Studio 2019 Preview 3 or later is required.
+Visual Studio 2019 or later is required.
 There are no specific build instructions.

 ## Contributing
-I'm open for any contributions you can make.
-If you find a bug, create an issue here on GitHub.
-GitHub is very nice with maintaining a list of issues.
-Submitting a bug report on the Steam Workshop is also appreciated, but it might take a little longer for me to respond, because I prefer GitHub.
-If you know C#, you can try to fix it yourself and submit a pull request.
+Contributing is always welcome, but please keep them in scope of this project.
+I'm looking for all contributions that fixes bugs.
+But regarding implementing new features, it's better to raise an issue first explaining why that new feature should be added.